-This video show how the Dynamic Head Support absorbs and diffuses Max’s strong forces, reducing the level of active extension in his neck and facilitating a midline position.
+This video shows how the Dynamic Head Support absorbs and diffuses Max’s strong forces, reducing the level of active extension in his neck and facilitating a midline position.

 Max is an adult with cerebral palsy and significant extensor tone.
 His Baclofen pump was recently removed secondary to an infection.
 This has led to strong neck hyperextension and rotation.